Divine Word College of Vigan

-The Divine Word College of Vigan, also referred to by its acronym DWCV, is a private, Catholic, co-educational institution of higher learning run by the Philippine Northern Province of the Society of the Divine Word in Vigan, Ilocos Sur, Philippines.
+The Divine Word College of Vigan, Inc., also referred to by its acronym DWCV, is a private, Catholic, co-educational institution of higher learning run by the Philippine Northern Province of the Society of the Divine Word in Vigan, Ilocos Sur, Philippines.
 It was founded in 1822 by the society as the Colegio de la Inmaculada Concepción.
 The current president is Rev. Fr.
-Edsel R. Demillo, SVD, PhD.
+Roberto J. Ibay, SVD.